Primary Trust: Burlington, VT (2025)

 McCarter Theatre Center's production of Primary Trust, co-produced by Cincinnati Playhouse in the Park, was directed by Timothy Douglas and ran May 8–25, 2025.

 Boston, MA (2025)

 SpeakEasy Stage Company's production of Primary Trust was directed by Dawn M. Simmons and ran September 12-October 11, 2025.

+Los Angeles, CA (2026)

+Center Theatre Group's production of Primary Trust was directed again by Knud Adams and ran May 20-June 28, 2026, at the Mark Taper Forum.